mahmoudsajjadi/Energy-Disaggregation/README.md

 2. **Optimize energy management:** Real-time disaggregation data serves as a foundation for smart homes and appliances, enabling dynamic load balancing and cost-saving energy scheduling.

-3. **Advance the field of disaggregation:** Through our exploration of [your unique approach], we aim to contribute to the development of more accurate, efficient, and adaptable disaggregation techniques.
+3. **Advance the field of disaggregation:** Through our exploration, we aim to contribute to the development of more accurate, efficient, and adaptable disaggregation techniques.

 ## Getting Started